Updated: 3 days ago

-The kind of therapy I practice involves drawing from a variety of approaches.
-Because therapy is not a "one size fits all" endeavour, it requires getting to know each person in order to discover what is best suited to their individual needs.
+The kind of therapy I practice involves drawing from a variety of therapeutic approaches.
+Because therapy is not a 'one size fits all' endeavour, it requires getting to know each person in order to discover what is best suited to their individual needs.

-By experiencing these various layers of healing, within a safe therapeutic environment, you can gradually begin to apply these tools and insights to your daily life.
-This can eventually create important changes in many of your longstanding patterns and relationships.
+By engaging these different layers of awareness and processing, within a safe therapeutic environment, you can gradually begin to apply the resulting insights and tools to your daily life.
+This can cultivate important and empowering changes in many of your longstanding patterns and relationships.

 If you choose to move forward with the therapeutic process, we will work together to integrate all of these concepts in a way that will support you in your healing process, confront the things that have been holding you back, and empower you to begin making the changes you desire to make.

-For more information on integrative psychotherapy you can check out the links below:
+For more information on integrative psychotherapy check out the links below: